-As a therapist, my primary goal is to support you.
+My primary goal is to help you grow & improve.
 I use a range of approaches to tailor therapy in a collaborative, engaging way with you.

 Anxiety can cause us a tremendous amount of discomfort that leaves us feeling restless, irritable and stuck.
 Anxiety is often future thinking where we worry and become preoccupied with uncertainty and fear of the unknown.
 We also experience anxiety in our bodies that can be equally distressing.
 Together we will work to find tangible coping tools and skills to better manage anxiety with a mindful focus of being more present and aware of our own cues and triggers.

 Alcohol and drug use can be extremely isolating and can often leave us feeling defeated, ashamed, hopeless and desperate.
 The cycle of addiction and alcohol use is often tough to break even when we are attempting to do our best to manage and maintain.
 I work with clients in the recovery and 12-step community to best support them and build new adaptive and health habits and patterns of behavior.
 I also work with clients in treatment settings and have personal experience of what dependency is.